 PRINCESS GRACE FOUNDATION

-Awards scholarships and fellowships to individual dancers and choreographers.
+This niche funder awards scholarships and fellowships to individual dancers and choreographers.
 Nominations must be made by a nonprofit school or dance company.

 PRUDENTIAL FOUNDATION